 That glaciers are melting is nothing new: since 1850, the volume of Alpine glaciers has decreased by about 60%.
 What is surprising, however, is the rate at which the Alpine “giants” are shrinking.

 "The retreat of glaciers is accelerating," says Daniel Farinotti, a glaciologist at the federal technology institute ETH Zurich, and member of the steering committee of GLAMOS, the Swiss glacier monitoring network.

-Following the record temperatures in the Alps, objects, human remains and the wreckage of a plane trapped in the ice for over 50 years have emerged.
+Following the record high temperatures even at high altitudes, objects and human remains have emerged more frequently in the Alps.
+In 2022 the wreckage of a plane trapped in the ice for over 50 years was found.
 These discoveries are set to increase in the coming years, according to Robert Bolognesi, a snow scientist and director of Meteorisk.